-Also See The Meaning Of The Cross Salvation And Section on Hell
+Also See Section on Salvation And Hell

 When we die, must we be cleansed with further suffering?
 Greg shows how the supposed biblical reference to purgatory doesn't hold water.

 I'd mentioned an embarrassing circumstance where I missed a debate on the air in Southern California because I wasn't informed of it actually, the details of when and where and all that, so I missed it.
 But in the context of that discussion there were some questions about the issue of purgatory.